haacked/haacked.com/_posts/archived/2004-11-02-adding-a-windows-service-description.aspx.markdown

 ---
 layout: post
-title: "Adding a Windows Service Description"
+title: Adding a Windows Service Description
 date: 2004-11-02 -0800
 comments: true
 disqus_identifier: 1550
 categories: []
+redirect_from: "/archive/2004/11/01/adding-a-windows-service-description.aspx/"
 ---

 When building an installer for a Windows Service in VS.NET 2003, conspicuously missing is the ability to specify a description for the service that is displayed in the Services applet.